-We were unable to obtain Arthur Andersen LLP's consent to incorporate by reference in this offering Arthur Andersen's report on our financials for calendar years 2000 and 2001 which Arthur Andersen
+We were unable to obtain Arthur Andersen LLP's consent to incorporate by reference in this offering Arthur Andersen's report on our financials for calendar years 2000 and 2001 which Arthur Andersen audited, which could reduce your rights if there were any material misstatements or omissions in such financial statements.

-Our financial statements for our three fiscal years ended December 31, 2001, 2000 and 1999 were audited by Arthur Andersen LLP ("Arthur Andersen") ("Current Financials").
+Our financial statements for our fiscal years ended December 31, 2001 and 2000 were audited by Arthur Andersen LLP ("Arthur Andersen") ("Current Financials").
 Those Audited Financials were included in our Report on Form 10-K for the fiscal year ended December 31, 2001, filed with the Securities and Exchange Commission ("SEC") on April 1, 2002 ("2001 10-K").
-On May 15, 2002, we dismissed Arthur Andersen as our auditors and retained KPMG LLP.
+On May 10, 2002, the audit partner and manager responsible for those audits, as well as all of the other audit and tax personnel of Arthur Andersen's Portland, Oregon office left Arthur Andersen.
+They subsequently joined the office of KPMG LLP ("KPMG") in Portland, Oregon.
+On May 15, 2002, we dismissed Arthur Andersen as our auditors and retained KPMG to ensure continuity in the personnel of our outside auditors and to retain the benefit and experience related to the Company of our prior audit.
 The SEC rules relating to the registration of the securities included in this offering require that we include in the registration of such shares the Current Financials and the auditor's report thereon by incorporation of and reference to our 2002 10-K and that we file a consent of Arthur Andersen to such inclusion of Arthur Andersen's report.
-We were unable to obtain Arthur Andersen's consent because the audit partner and manager who conducted our audits are no longer with Arthur Andersen and, according to Arthur Andersen, the SEC will not permit an Arthur Andersen consent to be given in such circumstances.
+We are unable to obtain such consent from Arthur Andersen.
+Arthur Andersen advised us that the SEC had prohibited Arthur Andersen giving such consent where the audit partner and manager responsible for the audits were no longer with Arthur Andersen which is the case with regard to our Current Financials.
+The SEC has adopted regulations whereby we can incorporate such Current Financials without Arthur Andersen's consent.